Narotam-Mishra/material-ui-learning/ReadMe.txt

 # CardActions are typically buttons, so we need to import Button component to work with CardAction.

 # To include images we need to import the card media component

+## Lec 19 -   Accordion (7:19)

+# Accordion component allows the user t show and hide sections of related content on a page.

+# To use Accordion component, we need to import three components.

+# In case of Accordion group the ideal behaviour is such that only one accordion is expanded at any given time.
+We can take care of that by maintaining state variable and adding the expanded and on change props.

+# When no accordion is expanded then the state value will be false.